Learn about looking inward and outward in personal essays with a New York Times Bestselling Author

 - Submit your work for publication

 We have 25 FREE passes for this class to giveaway.

 Update: All free places have now been claimed but you can still participate in the course by signing up for a free two-month premium Skillshare membership.
-Other writing classes available on the site include Older’s first Skillshare class on Character, Conflict, Context, and Craft, Writing from Memory with Ashley C. Ford and Creative Nonfiction with Susan Orlean.
+Other writing classes available on the site include Daniel José Older’s Storytelling101 class on Character, Conflict, Context, and Craft, Ashley C. Ford’s Creative Personal Writing and Creative Nonfiction with Susan Orlean.

 Watch this video about the early rejection Roxane Gay faced and on having an impact on the world through writing.

 * This post contains affiliate links – thank you for supporting our site.